rhel-labs/instruqt/command-line-assistant-problem-solving/05-kb-articles/assignment.md

 enhanced_loading: null
 ---

-command line assistant has the ability to return answers that make use of a Retrieval Augmented Generation database that provides Red Hat Enterprise Linux specific knowledge.
+Command line assistant has the ability to return answers that make use of a Retrieval Augmented Generation database that provides Red Hat Enterprise Linux-specific knowledge.

 For example, let's try asking command line assistant the following question.